 An Academic Conduct Panel (ACP) makes decisions on allegations of student academic misconduct.

 Academic misconduct is a very serious matter; should you receive a sanction for your behaviour or actions this could have a material impact on your progression or award.

-Should an allegation that you have breached the Code of Academic Conduct be upheld, the Academic Conduct Panel (ACP) or Cheating Allegation Panel (CAP) will decide on a suitable sanction.
+Should an allegation that you have breached the Code of Academic Conduct be upheld, the Academic Conduct Panel (ACP) will decide on a suitable sanction.

-You have the right to appeal any decision reached by an Academic Conduct Panel or Cheating Allegation Panel, and request that the decision be reviewed.
+You have the right to appeal any decision reached by an Academic Conduct Panel and request that the decision be reviewed.